| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Specific examples clarify ideas and make arguments more understandable and convincing.
+Rationale: Specific examples clarify ideas and make arguments more understandable and convincing. - What does median represent in a data set?

 A. Average